gabella/VandyQuarkNet/quarknet2020/recs/Readme.md

 # Recordings made with the Zoom app.
-Too large to upload to GitHub (25 MB limit) so put in our old Vanderbilt server at <a href="http://www.hep.vanderbilt.edu/~gabellwe/qnweb/quarknet2020/recs/">
+Too large to upload to GitHub (25 MB limit) so put 0n our old Vanderbilt server at <a href="http://www.hep.vanderbilt.edu/~gabellwe/qnweb/quarknet2020/recs/">
 http://www.hep.vanderbilt.edu/~gabellwe/qnweb/quarknet2020/recs/  </a>